UniversalDependencies/docs/_u-overview/specific-syntax.md

 ### Sufficiency and Excess

 Also involving degree semantics are constructions conveying a consequence/result of that degree.
-Like the _as much flour as the recipe called for_ example above, we treat the degree-qualified adjective as the head of the additional clause that is licensed by the construction (as [advcl]()):
+Like the _as much flour as the recipe called for_ example above, we treat the degree-qualified adjective or adverb as the head of the additional clause that is licensed by the construction (as [advcl]()):

 ~~~ sdparse
 It was so dusty that I sneezed